the-stanely/Clock-ESP32-Nokia5110/README.md

 ![clock](ClockESP32Nokia5110-1.JPG)

 Simple clock for ESP32 &amp; Nokia 5110 written in MicroPython.
 Using ESP32 DEVKIT.
+This script assumes you are already connected to the Internet and pulls UTC time using ntp.
+You can set a constant to provide timezone offset.
+The program computes local time and sets the RTC to that time.
+24-hour or 12-hour operation is selectable with another constant.
+This could be done with switches.

 #### Pinouts used are:

 5110<br>Pin | 5110<br>Signal | Description     | ESP32 DEVKIT<br>GPIO | ESP32 DEVKIT<br>Label | ESP32 DEVKIT<br>Pin